benrprogramming/benrprogramming.github.io/index.md

 Will you feel the Rhythm or fall out of the Flow?

-Rhythm was created as a group project during my College course, I worked as the Lead Programmer and utilised C# and the Unity engine to build Rhythm.
+Rhythm was created as a group project during my College course, I worked as the Lead Programmer; utilised C# and the Unity engine to build Rhythm.

 LINK TO RHYTHM HERE